RV Living— A Simple RV Christmas

 There's No Place Like Home for the Holidays is one of the sweetest and most loved songs of the holiday season.
 Those of you who have deep roots in your hometown and a lovely home to decorate during the holidays may become teary eyed hearing this song when you're far from home.
-You may wonder about living in an RV during the holidays and feel sorry for those of us who live a life on the road.
+You may feel sorry for those of us who live a life on the road.

 Home Is Where You Park It

-One thing that full time RVers learn early is that we haven't left our homes; we've taken our homes with us.
-When we sell our "sticks and bricks" houses and pack our favorite belongings in our RVs, we make a commitment to our new home on wheels.
-Each of us personalizes our motor home or trailer differently.
+One thing that full-time RVers learn early is that we haven't left our homes; we've taken our homes with us.
+When we sell our "sticks and bricks" houses and pack our favorite belongings in our motor homes or trailers, we make a commitment to our new home on wheels.
+Each of us personalizes our home on wheels differently.
 Some will redecorate with pictures and pretty curtains, others will add soft afghans and flowers to the table.
-Our cats, dogs and birds ride along in style and are treated as well as most people treat their children.
-We carry our music with us, and we're never without our cell phones and the computers that keep us in close touch with relatives and friends.
+Our cats, dogs and birds ride along in style.
+They are our "fur babies".
+We carry our music with us.
+Our cell phones and computers keep us in close touch with relatives and friends.
 We still have our books and our hobbies.

 We are just as comfortable in our queen sized beds and comfortable furniture as anyone in a traditional house.
 Our homes are with us wherever we go and we truly believe the motto of many RVers that "Home is Where You Park It."